Shao-RMSGAL/AMCSET/README.md

 ### Data Toggles

-There are several toggles available in the settings file that enables a user to select what data is reported by eSRIM.
-This is a valuable feature, as eSRIM can generate gigabytes of data if all the generated data is reported.
+There are several toggles available in the settings file that enables a user to select what data is reported by AMCSET.
+This is a valuable feature, as AMCSET can generate gigabytes of data if all the generated data is reported.
 Three toggles allow for reduction of output file size:
 - _logStoppingPointOnly_ - This option only logs the final resting point of each particle, and does not record the path that the particle took to get to the stopping point.
 - _logEndOfFlyingDistance_ (__Electron only__) This option reduces the number of coordinates logged by not logging every coordinate within a local substrate interaction group, but only logging the last interaction within a group.
 This can reduce the data size by a factor of